Browse our online store for back issues, publications, memberships, cards and tickets.

 Event Tickets

-Saturday 27 June, 7pm to 8.30pm
+Saturday 27 June, 7 to 8pm

 All Saints’ Church, Tudeley, Kent

-'I Remember (You) Changing' is a live performance with dance, speech and song developed and performed by Sarah White with acoustic singing by Donna Matthews, Jack Noutch and Kate Ryan.
+’I Remember (You) Changing’ is a live performance with dance, speech and song developed and performed by Sarah White with acoustic singing by Donna Matthews, Jack Noutch and Kate Ryan.
 Moving between improvisation and choreography, the piece is a prayerful exhortation directed to multiple people at once and an attempt to communicate at the edges of language.
 The work draws from numerous sources, including a strange story of a talking donkey in the Bible.
-In this story, the she-donkey is more spiritually awake than the human prophet, and takes on human language in act of entangeled empathy.
+In this story, the she-donkey is more spiritually awake than the human prophet, and takes on human language in act of entangled empathy.

 The work has been adapted for All Saint's Church, Tudeley, responding to the stained glass windows by Marc Chagall and his returning motif of a donkey who appears throughout the windows.
 The donkey acts as a witness to the unfolding events.